oat-sa/taohub-user-guide/User Guide 3.4/Items/asset-manager.md

 If you want to replace the file with another, click on *Upload new asset*.
 Click *Save* to save the changes, including alternative text.

-You can also create or edit passages from within the asset manager.
+## Creating or editing passages

 To create a passage click on new passage and rename the label as needed.
-If you want to edit an existing passage click on it on the tree.
+If you want to edit an existing passage select it on the tree.
 From here on the steps are the same.

 **1.** By clicking on _Authoring_ you will enter the passage editor.